Man looking at the views from Yosemite Point.

 While May is a fantastic time to visit Yosemite, it does come with a few drawbacks to keep in mind.

-Yosemite offers a wealth of incredible activities in May, from hiking and biking to exploring Yosemite Valley and Hetch Hetchy.
+Yosemite offers a variety of incredible activities in May, from hiking and biking to exploring Yosemite Valley and Hetch Hetchy.

 However, some areas, like Glacier Point and Tuolumne Meadows (along Tioga Road), may remain inaccessible depending on the snowpack conditions from the winter season.

-Let’s go over the best things to do in Yosemite in May to help you plan incredible activities during your trip.
+Let’s go over the best things to do in Yosemite in May! πŸ‘‡

 Vernal Fall